armin-fx/BandedScad/doc/object.md

 Figures [^][contents]
 ---------------------

-Modules to create configurable objects
+Modules to create configurable objects.
+They exists as module to create objects directly and (mostly) as function to create objects in data lists.

 ### 2D [^][contents]